Please register or login to continue

 My name is Bartolomeu Córdova, an honourable nobleman and artist of the region.
 The Córdova name was well dispersed and reputable throughout the country of Portugal, and its derivative name had evolved from the illustrious city of Córdoba, in the adjoining country of Spain.

 Before we had dinner, I had surprised her with this impromptu gift.
-She was reluctant at first, then had acquiesced, when I told her the portrait would remain in the manor respectfully.
-Indeed, the portrait once finished was divine and magnificent.
+She was reluctant at first, then had acquiesced, when I told her the painting would remain in the manor respectfully.
+Indeed, the painting once finished was divine and magnificent.
 The lineaments of the contours of her countenance were personified, through the graceful tincture that imbued her nobility that she had exuded.

 Afterwards, we ate dinner, then proceeded to the parlour, where we had shared a bottle of priceless wine and discussed how I was a renowned artist, whose paintings were never incondite.
 This was all that I had remembered happening that night.
 A terrible sense of fear had prevailed over me then.
 It was a lingering effect that was unyielding.